-- Prostate cancer in men
+Prostate cancer in men

 During the test

-A DRE is performed without using any medication because the test is generally not painful and only takes a few minutes to complete.
+What should I wear?
 You will be asked to take off your clothes below the waist and will be given a gown to wear or a cloth to wrap around you.

-For men, the doctor will ask to either stand and bend forward at the waist, leaning against an exam table, or lie on your side on an examination table with your knees pulled up to your chest in the fetal position.
-To start the exam, the doctor will gently insert a lubricated, gloved finger into the rectum.
-You may be asked to relax and take a deep breath as the procedure begins.
-The doctor will then determine the size of the prostate, feeling for bumps, soft or hard spots, or other abnormalities.
+For men.
+The doctor will ask you to either stand and bend forward at the waist or lie on your side on an exam table with your knees pulled up to your chest in the fetal position.
+To start the exam, the doctor will gently insert a lubricated, gloved finger into your rectum.
+He or she may ask you to relax and take a deep breath as the DRE begins.
+The doctor will then determine the size of the prostate and feel for bumps, soft or hard spots, or other abnormalities.
 The doctor will also examine the wall of the lower colon/rectum.

 After the test

-Questions to ask your doctor
+Questions to ask your health care team

-- What will happen during the DRE?
+What will happen during the DRE?

-- How long will the procedure take?
+How long will the procedure take?

-- Will it be painful?
+Will it be painful?

-- How accurate is a DRE at finding cancer?
+How accurate is a DRE at finding cancer?

-- When will I learn the results of the DRE?
+When will I learn the results of the DRE?
 How will they be communicated to me?

-- Who will explain the results to me?
+Who will explain the results to me?